Shamanbenny/ip/docs/README.md

 # NightCoder User Guide

-## Welcome to `nightcoder.NightCoder`
+## Welcome to `NightCoder`

-`nightcoder.NightCoder` is your playful and motivational coding companion for late-night sessions.
+`NightCoder` is your playful and motivational coding companion for late-night sessions.
 With a vibrant personality and powerful task management features, nightcoder.NightCoder is here to keep you organized, inspired, and focused.

 ---